give fur the flick!

 Caring consumers regularly provide us with photos and contact details for Australian fur retailers.
 We write to the retailers, provide information about the fur/angora trade, encourage the stores to discontinue selling fur products and to join the Animals Australia Fur-Free Shopping List.

-The photos on this page have been taken by consumers or published online by the retailer in the last 18 months.
+The photos on this page have been taken by consumers or published online by the retailer since 2016.
 We have hundreds more.
 The stores have been approached by Choose Cruelty Free and consumers.
 We have politely asked them to reconsider the part they play in the suffering and misery of animals born, bred and raised in appalling conditions only to be killed for “fashion”.

-Send your photos and any store contact details you have to us by e-mail and we’ll get in touch with the store: firstname.lastname@example.org
+After you make your own complaint to the retailer, send your photos and any contact details you have to us by e-mail and we’ll also get in touch with them: email@example.com

 Please – don’t damage goods that are not your own!
 Be polite and try to change hearts and minds through education and sharing verified information.